How To Delete All of Your Instagram Direct Messages

 Doing this is very simple.
 Just go to the person’s profile, tap on the three dots at the top-right of the screen, then tap Block.

-Aside from deleting all the messages that you’ve sent to one another, this will also delete all the likes and comments from this person.
+In addition to deleting all the messages that you’ve sent to one another, this will also delete all the likes and comments from this person.
+It’s seriously a complete Be Gone option.
 This way, you won’t have to deal with them anymore.
 So if you really want to get rid of all messages with someone and don’t want them to contact you again, this is the way to go.

 Deleting Everything with AutoClicker